rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 ## OBJECTID, RFC 8474

-The OBJECTID extension provides unique identifiers to messages and threads.
+The {{?OBJECTID=RFC8474}} extension provides unique identifiers to messages and threads.
 This has a number of distinct benefits:

 - Mailbox renames can be synchronized extremely efficiently.
 Without a mailbox id, synchronizing a mailbox rename can be very expensive, especially if it